-Icicles are often a warning sign of ice build up that can cause roof leaks and shingle damage.
+Icicles are often a warning sign of ice build-up that can cause roof leaks and shingle damage.

-Although snow build up on the roof and icicles are often seen as just a part of winter, they could be causing damaging ice dams on your roof.
+Although snow builds up on the roof and icicles are often seen as just a part of winter, they could be causing damaging ice dams on your roof.
 Ice damming can cause problems like water leaking into the attic, which could soak the wood, insulation, flooring, or upstairs ceiling, as well as belongings stored in the attic.
 Ice dams can also ruin gutters and damage roof shingles.

 Dr. Energy Saver can prevent this from happening by sealing air leaks and improving attic insulation in your home.
 If you're concerned about ice dams in your home, call us today to get an inspection and estimate on our insulation solutions.